Serious Electric Bass: The Bass Player’s Complete Guide to Scales and Chords…

 8. English has stories.
 Music has songs.

-9. Stories have paragraphs which divide them up.
+9. Stories have paragraphs that divide them up.
 Songs have sections that divide them up-the intro, letter A, letter B, coda.

 10. Eng1ish has dialects.
 You can tell if someone is from Tennessee or New York!
 Music has styles.